andrewyang96/talks/Intro to Blockchains and Cryptocurrencies/blockchains.md

 # [fit]Drawbacks to proof of work

 - *Environmentally unfriendly*: Bitcoin miners consume over 160 million KWh of electricity daily—enough to power over 5.4 million US households for a day![^3]
-- *Undemocratic*: The best application-specific integrated circuits (ASICs) outperform the best GPUs by a factor of 1000.
-ASICs can cost over $2000 each![^4]
+- *Undemocratic*: The arms race for higher hashrate leads many miners to buy specialized hardware, which outperform the best GPUs by a factor of 1000 and can cost over $2000 each![^4]

 [^3]: https://digiconomist.net/bitcoin-energy-consumption